 Sell virtual raffle tickets in person!

 Pro tip: Set up a QR code on your phone that leads to your raffle site.
 When someone wants to pay with a credit card in person, you can sell them a virtual raffle ticket!
-Just have them scan the code on your phone then make their purchase using your online raffle website.
+Just have them scan the code on your phone then make their purchase using raffle website.

 On entering physical ticket sales.